chinamike65/hugo-tuolesi/content/book1/book1en.md

 The order of practice and the methods learned by lay people are different from those of monks.

-When monks have time, they can study a lot, and they can even study the five major treatises completely without missing a single bit.
-It is different from laypeople, who don’t have so much time to study, and only learn the most essential methods.
+Monks have time and they can study a lot, and they can even study the five major treatises completely without missing a single bit.
+It is different for laypeople, who don’t have so much time to study, and only learn the most essential methods.

 For example, what Venerable Milarepa learned is the most essential method.

 Once the study stage is completed, and through careful practice, one will truly become a Buddha in one lifetime.

-The success of the family is like this.
+The success of the layperson is like this.

 The practice steps of the Tuo Le Center are complete.
 I hope everyone can practice according to these steps.

-Practice requires sequential steps.
+**Practice requires sequential steps.**

 Please arouse Bodhicitta and listen carefully!